joshcalafell/Java3DGameEngine/README.md

 Abstract
 -------
-Java3DGameEngine is a fully functional game engine with a few items thrown in and movement enabled so that you can "fly" around a scene I have created.
-Variations on an old tutorial series by @BennyQBD, modified to use Gradle as a build  and deployment tool, and to load libraries using a custom library loader class I wrote.
+Java3DGameEngine is a fully functional game engine with a few items thrown in.
+Movement is enabled so that you can "fly" around a scene I have created.
+This projext is a variation on an old tutorial series by @BennyQBD, modified to use Gradle as a build/deployment tool, and to load libraries using a custom library loader class I wrote.

 Screenshot
 ----------